JadeMatrix/SHOW/doc/Response.rst

     .. cpp:function:: virtual void flush()

-        Ensure the content currently written to the request is sent to the client
+        Ensure the content currently written to the request is sent to the client.